deficollective/defiscan/src/content/protocols/rocket-pool.md

     - A 7-day wait period on mainnet allows for further deliberation.
     - Members cast on-chain votes (yes/no).
     - A quorum is achieved with 51% approval from oDAO members, concluding the vote.
-    - Once approved, any member can execute the change, updating the protocol’s core contracts.
+    - Once approved, any member can execute the change.
+However, if the proposal involves an upgrade to the protocol's core contracts, it must still be executed by the pDAO guardian (controlled by the team, see more below).

     As of now, 4 of the 9 quorum votes are controlled by the Rocket Pool team, which reduces decentralization. oDAO proposals and votes and can be observed at this [address](https://etherscan.io/address/0xb0ec3F657ef43A615aB480FA8D5A53BF2c2f05d5).